Tholdrim/Tibia-Results/README.md

 ## Customization

+The display order and names of each category are defined in the [`Categories.cs`](Source/TibiaResults/Consts/Categories.cs) file.
+By modifying it, you can change these settings.
+Whereas the [`CategoryHelper.cs`](Source/TibiaResults/Helpers/CategoryHelper.cs) file is used to define a subset of the categories that the program should process.
+When changing it, note that the Experience category should be last in the list to ensure the correct calculation of approximate experience for low-level characters.

-The code in the repository offers two ways to load stored data: from an Azure Blob container or from a local folder, and one way to format the results: as the [Discord](https://discord.com) message content.
+By default, there are two ways to load stored data: from an Azure Blob container or a local folder, and one way to format the results: as the [Discord](https://discord.com) message content.
 To add more features, implement the [`IHighscoreProvider`](Source/TibiaResults/Interfaces/IHighscoreProvider.cs) or [`IResultFormatter`](Source/TibiaResults/Interfaces/IResultFormatter.cs) interfaces.

-The display order and names of each category are defined in the [`CategoryHelper.cs`](Source/TibiaResults/Helpers/CategoryHelper.cs) file.
-By modifying it, you can change or remove some of them.
-The Experience category should be last in the list to ensure the correct calculation of approximate experience for low-level characters.

 ## License